Gmagon/src.gmagon.com/source/products/store/trytomp3/docs.md

  ### **Introduction**:
 A lot of people have suffered the pain that you painstakingly downloaded some audio formats from the Internet, which turned out that they were unable to fit your players.
 Such situation could disappointed you, and destroy your plans of enjoying beautiful songs, wonderful voices, learning or whatever.
 As a widely recognized audio format, MP3 still has its own superiority, because it always fit with most popular players.

-TryToMP3 is an audio converter tool which aims to convert various audio formats to the MP3 format.
+TryToMP3 is an MP3 audio converter which aims to convert various audio formats to the MP3 format.
 The software is made for Mac users only (MacOSX 10.7 mac OS (64-bit) or newer is required).
 The software is so convenient that users can easily get the transformation result by simply clicking one button in it.
 Most audio formats in Internet can be intelligently recognized by TryToMP3 and transfered as MP3 format.
 The transformation process in our product is simple and efficient, users will be released from annoying ads, bundled softwares, plug-ins, even log in and registration.
 By simply enjoying the swift, comfortable operation of TryToMP3, you are able to join our community and get our excellent after-sale services.

 <br>
 ### **Installation**: